PumpkinDB/PumpkinDB/doc/README.md

 ## Trying it out

+You can download PumpkinDB releases [from GitHub](https://github.com/PumpkinDB/PumpkinDB/releases).

-There are no releases at this time.
-You are welcome to clone the repository and build it yourself.
+You are also welcome to clone the repository and build it yourself.
 You will need Rust Nightly to do this.
 The easiest way to get it is to use [rustup](https://www.rust-lang.org/en-US/install.html)